Kouklia: Sanctuary of Aphrodite

 The Cypriots worshipped a goddess of fertility from as early as the Chalcolithic period (3900–2500 BC).
 They depicted her as a woman with the obvious characteristics of maternity and modelled figurines of her in stone or clay, of which the larger ones became objects of adoration and their smaller counterparts were worn on the body.
 Others were placed in graves to protect the dead.
-The myth that Venus (known as Aphrodite in Greek) was born on the coast of Cyprus may be connected to the adoration of this fertility goddess.
+The myth that Aphrodite was born on the coast of Cyprus may be connected to the adoration of this fertility goddess.

 From the 12th century BC onwards, adoration of this goddess becomes particularly resplendent.
 It appears that before the arrival of Achaeans, Palaepaphos was already a rich city with an ornate holy altar dedicated to the goddess.
-Tradition holds that King Kinyras of Paphos was both very rich and a priest of Venus.
-Another legend relates that Agapinoras, king of Tegea and Arcadia, came to Paphos after the Trojan War and founded both the city and the holy altar of Venus.
+Tradition holds that King Kinyras of Paphos was both very rich and a priest of Aphrodite.
+Another legend relates that Agapinoras, king of Tegea and Arcadia, came to Paphos after the Trojan War and founded both the city and the holy altar of Aphrodite.
 The Greeks, seemingly impressed by the greatness of the goddess of Paphos, built a large altar dedicated to her, parts of which still survive.

 A covered temple was never built for the goddess at Palaepaphos but instead, the holy altar stood in the open air, encircled by walls and fitted with brightly coloured doors, according to Homer.
 She was not worshipped as a statue, but rather in the form of conical stone.
 The ancients report it as something strange, "a white pyramid of which the material is not known".
-This symbolic stone existed at Paphos from ancient times and, as the adoration of standing stones is a feature of eastern religions, the nearby Petra tou Romiou (Aphrodite's rock) may be responsible for the creation of the myth that she was born here.
+This symbolic stone existed at Paphos from ancient times and, as the adoration of standing stones is a feature of eastern religions, the nearby Petra tou Romiou (Aphrodite's rock) may be responsible for the creation of the myth that she was born there.